How “Learning Limited” Status Impacts Your Facebook Ad Success

 A Facebook campaign is either active or inactive . . . right?
 Not exactly.

-The addition of Facebook ad statuses such as “Learning Phase” and “Learning Limited” have auto dealers and other advertisers asking, “how does this affect my Facebook ad results?”
+Facebook ad statuses such as Learning Phase and Learning Limited have advertisers asking, “How does this affect my Facebook ad results?”

-While a quick Google search can give you an overview of the Learning Phase and Learning Limited in Facebook, we’re here to shed some light on what these ad status actually mean for your business’s Facebook ad success.
+While a quick Google search can give you an overview of the Learning Phase and Learning Limited in Facebook, we’re here to shed some light on what these ad statuses actually mean for your business’s Facebook ad success.

 A (Brief) Overview of the Learning Phase and Learning Limited